-In this second to last episode of Galactica 1980 we get our heroes battling racism on Earth as they try to colonize the planet.
-Using a science fiction show to tackle important issues is certainly nothing new, Gene Roddenberry used his show Star Trek for much the same way, but in Space Croppers any serious content is lost among the silliness and bad writing of the episode.
+In this second to last episode of Galactica 1980, we get our heroes battling racism on Earth as they try to colonize the planet.
+Using a science fiction show to tackle important issues is certainly nothing new, Gene Roddenberry used his show Star Trek in much the same way, but in Space Croppers any serious content is lost among the silliness and bad writing the episode.

-Question: If you had these guys handy in the first place than why in the hell did you need to recruit Jamie and the Super Scouts? .
+Question: If you had these guys handy in the first place then why in the hell did you need to recruit Jamie and the Super Scouts?

 No one notices Steadman watching all this super-powered farm work, but what is worse is that in the morning Hector and his wife are only surprised at the new workers, wondering when they arrived, but don’t question at all the fact that they have a truck full of harvested produce from a field that hadn’t even been seeded when they went to bed.
 I’m surprised there wasn’t a scene where the religious Hispanic family explained it all away with “Angels did it.”
 Steadman then arrives with the police and the head of the agriculture society, the authorities have come on Steadman’s word that there are illegal aliens *snicker* working for Hector, and demand to see some identification.
 When Jamie pulls out her press badge and starts questioning Steadman on what he witnessed the night before, the idiot starts going on about flying saucers and super jumping people.
 Needless to say, the Sheriff (Kenneth Tobey) is none too pleased with having been dragged out here under false pretenses.